martinjaros/thesis/sources/4-graphics.md

-`glTexImage2D()`            Load pixel data into texture object `glTexSubImage2D()`         Load partial pixel data `glTexParameter()`          Set parameter `glBindTexture()`           Switch between multiple texture objects `glActiveTexture()`         Switch between texture units `glDeleteTextures()`        Delete texture
+`glTexImage2D()`            Load pixel data into texture object `glTexSubImage2D()`         Load partial pixel data `glTexParameter()`          Set parameter `glBindTexture()`           Bind texture to active unit `glActiveTexture()`         Select texture unit `glDeleteTextures()`        Delete texture

 Table: OpenGL functions for working with textures

+Textures are bound to the texture units which may be accessed from the shader program.
-There in limited number of texture units, if the fragment shader needs to work with multiple textures, each texture needs to be loaded into different texturing unit.
+If the fragment shader needs to work with multiple textures, each texture needs to be loaded into a different texturing unit.

-Drawing is started by call to `glDrawArrays()`, then vertex shader is executed per each vertex defined in currently enabled vertex attribute arrays.
-Each vertex attribute should be assigned with VBO to load data from.
-Then result verticies are rasterized into fragments and fragment shader is executed.
+The typical drawing loop is:

+ * select shader program
+ * assign uniform variables
+ * bind textures to texturing units
+ * bind VBOs to attribute arrays
+ * start processing with `glDrawArrays()`
+ * swap framebuffers and repeat